 Fedgroup charges no fees on your investment amount or your interest.
 Our income is earned from the properties we finance and the interest income generated.

-Who should invest in Secured Investments?
+Who should invest in Secured Investment?

-Our Secured Investment's combination of consistent returns and capital security is popular with South Africans who are looking for a lump sum investment, regardless of age and income.
+Our Secured Investment's combination of consistent returns and capital security is popular with South Africans who are looking for a lump-sum investment, regardless of age and income.
 Our diverse investment base includes individuals, pension funds, fund managers, trusts, charities and schools.

 How secure is my investment?